argoproj/applicationset/docs/Generators-Merge.md

 # Merge Generator

-The merge generator combines parameters produced by the base (first) generator with matching parameter sets produced by other generators.
+The merge generator combines parameters produced by the base (first) generator with matching parameter sets produced by subsequent generators.
 A _matching_ parameter set has the same values for the configured _merge keys_. _Non-matching_ parameter sets are discarded.
 Override precedence is bottom-to-top.
 The values from a matching parameter set produced by generator 3 will take precedence over the values from the corresponding parameter set produced by generator 2.

 Using a merge generator is appropriate when a subset of parameter sets require overriding.